open-learning-exchange/open-learning-exchange.github.io/pages/blogs/language.md

     // Override attachBaseContext to apply the locale when the app starts override fun attachBaseContext(base: Context?) {
         super.attachBaseContext(base?.let { LocaleHelper.setLocale(it, "en") }) // Default language is English
+        //super.attachBaseContext(base?.let { LocaleHelper.setLocale(it, "ar") }) //Example for changing to Arabic
     }
 }
 ```